jsolly/awesome-django-blog/README.md

 - 100% linted with [ruff](https://pypi.org/project/ruff/) and PEP8 compliant for beautiful Python code.
 - Static scans with [CodeQL](https://codeql.github.com/) and pip dependency checks with [Dependabot](https://github.com/dependabot) for automated security and updates.
-- Formatted with [Black](https://pypi.org/project/black/) for beauty and readability
+- Formatted with [Ruff](https://github.com/astral-sh/ruff) for beauty and speed.
 - Strict Content Security Policy preventing inline styles and scripts for better security
 - Subresource Integrity for better security
 - [A+ Score on Mozilla Observatory](<[url](https://observatory.mozilla.org/analyze/blogthedata.com)>)